danja/transmissions/README.md

 ## Motivation

 I'm in the process of writing yet another blog engine (Postcraft).
 I've also started working on a playground for interconnecting intelligent agents in an XMPP multiuser chat environment (Kia).
 I'm also revising a system for managing a personal knowledge base in the world of LLMs (HKMS).
 These all share functionality around connectivity to external data/messaging systems and internal data transformation.
-Might as well write this bit once only.
+Might as well write this bit once only, and avoid thinking about software architecture more than I have to.

 ### Goals